uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-information.html.md

 #### Off-payroll working (OPW) rules

 Off-payroll working rules (IR35) govern how a worker (sometimes called a contractor) who is providing their services through an intermediary such as a personal service company, is treated in terms of their Income Tax and National Insurance.
-More information on off-payroll working rules can be found on the [GOV.UK](https://www.gov.uk/guidance/understanding-off-payroll-working-ir35) website.
+More information about off-payroll working rules can be found on the [GOV.UK](https://www.gov.uk/guidance/understanding-off-payroll-working-ir35) website.

 The off-payroll worker status can be seen in-year as part of the employment pre-population into the customer’s self-assessment tax calculations.
 In software, the off-payroll working status is retrieved using the [Retrieve an Employment and its Financial Details](/api-documentation/docs/api/service/individuals-employments-income-api/1.0/oas/page#tag/Employments/paths/~1individuals~1employments-income~1%7Bnino%7D~1%7BtaxYear%7D~1%7BemploymentId%7D~1financial-details/get) endpoint.
 The status is also available in the [Retrieve A Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint.
 If the status is set to false, indicating the worker is not regarded as being subject to OPW rules, the software should not display it to the customer.
 This status is view-only: the customer does not need to take any action unless they think it has been set in error, in which case they must contact their employer.